mongodb/docs-realm/source/includes/realm-database-internals.rst

   internal state management.

 Realm files contain object data with the following data structures:
 Groups, Tables, Cluster Trees, and Clusters.
-Realm Database organizes these data structures into a tree structure with the following
+Realm organizes these data structures into a tree structure with the following
 form: